 In addition to the exhibitions, visitors to the museum can also enjoy workshops, film series and special curator talks.
 Since this is a well-known center, it also serves as a location for meetups with other like-minded individuals with a passion for NYC memorabilia and oddities.

 There are also evening events on specific days that feature Q&A’s with some knowledgeable speakers that provide an interesting and enjoyable way of learning about specific aspects of the museum and the exhibits on display.

-Hands down, it’s one of the best places to visit near the luxury waterfront Williamsburg apartments of 420 Kent.
+Hands down, it’s one of the best places to visit near the luxury waterfront Williamsburg apartments of 420 Kent, moments from Domino Park.
 Don’t miss out on this unique attraction to get a glimpse of some fascinating memorabilia and local stories.